 I tried the cross Vanhouttea brueggeri x Sinningia guttata in 2008.
-I did not get any seed, but I will try again.
+I did not get any seed.

 I tried the cross Vanhouttea brueggeri x Sinningia lindleyi in 2008.
-I did not get any seed, but I will try again.
+I did not get any seed.

 The cross Sinningia lindleyi x speciosa has probably been tried and accomplished, but I don't know about the results.
 Peter Shalit's results with three-species crosses (see above) strongly suggest that this cross should be fertile.